probot/probot/docs/deployment.md

 ### Platform.sh

+There are two ways to deploy your Probot app to [Platform.sh](https://platform.sh/): [manually](#deploying-an-existing-project) or by modifying an existing [template project](#quickstart-deploying-a-template).
+Either will work, however the template has been design to set the environment variables retrieved from GitHub during registration automatically, for every branch of your project, and may prove easier for migration in the long run.

-#### Deploying a template
+#### Quickstart: Deploying a template

-You can easily deploy Probot's [Hello world](https://probot.github.io/docs/hello-world/) app on Platform.sh, which delivers a comment onto newly opened issues, by clicking the button below.
+The easiest way to get a Probot app deployed on [Platform.sh](https://docs.platform.sh/) is to start with a [template project](https://github.com/platformsh-templates/probot).
+Platform.sh maintains a version of Probot's [Hello world](https://probot.github.io/docs/hello-world/) app, which delivers comments to newly opened issues, by clicking the button below.

 <p align="center">
 <a href="https://console.platform.sh/projects/create-project?template=https://raw.githubusercontent.com/platformsh/template-builder/master/templates/probot/.platform.template.yaml&utm_content=probot&utm_source=github&utm_medium=button&utm_campaign=deploy_on_platform">